i-anasa/code-for-paper-faglocnoKs/README.md

 ## Section 5 Groups acting with non-maximal signatures

-### Section 5.1 Signatures of type (a)
+Theorems 5.1 to 5.5 state that for each of the seven signatures discussed -three in cases (a) and (b), depending on some parameters t and u, and one in case (c)-, there is a group acting with that signature on a non-orientable surface, not the full group, and also a group acting with that signature on a non-orientable surface as the full group of automorphisms.
+For some of them, an explicit presentation for an infinite family of groups is derived.

-Theorem 5.1 states that for each pair of values (t,u), there is a group acting with that signature on a surface, not the full group, that extends to an infinite family with the same properties.
-The code for each pair is in the script "extending_infinite_family_case_a_t_u.gap", and the results are discussed in the file "extending_infinite_family_case_a_t_u".
+Extending groups and families: the code for each case and pair of values is in the script "extending_case_x_t_u_infinite_family.gap", and the results are discussed in the file "extending_case_x_t_u_infinite_family" (or "extending_case_x_t_u.gap" and "extending_case_x_t_u" when only one group is presented).

-Theorem 5.2 states that for each pair of values (t,u), there is a group acting with that signature on a surface, as the full group of automorphisms, that extends to an infinite family with the same properties.
-The orders of the groups and genera are too big to obtain presentations for the infinite families of groups, so we obtain just one group for each case.
-The code for each pair is in the script "non-extending_case_a_t_u.gap", and the results are discussed in the file "non-extending_case_a_t_u".
+Non-extending groups and families: the code for each case and pair of values is in the script "non-extending_case_x_t_u_infinite_family.gap", and the results are discussed in the file "non-extending_case_x_t_u_infinite_family" (or "non-extending_case_x_t_u.gap" and "non-extending_case_x_t_u" when only one group is presented).